 Hackers perform remote code execution attacks by exploiting vulnerabilities in software or systems, such as unpatched security flaws, to run malicious code.
 Users can protect themselves by:

 Privilege escalation vulnerabilities are security weaknesses that allow an attacker to gain elevated access to resources that a lower-level application or user shouldn’t be able to access.
-It lets the attacker perform unauthorized actions, such as accessing confidential data, changing configuration settings, or taking control of the operating system.
+This allows the attacker to perform unauthorized actions, such as accessing confidential data, changing configuration settings, or taking control of the operating system.
 The hacker wouldn’t be able to do this with lower-level permissions.

 Users can protect themselves by actively updating their systems with the latest security patches and employing security tools that monitor for unauthorized attempts.
-Additionally, they can give each person or program the fewest permissions they need to get their work done.
+Additionally, they can give each person or program the fewest permissions they need to complete their work.

-Data leakage occurs when sensitive information is accidentally exposed or intentionally stolen from a system, potentially leading to unauthorized access and misuse of personal, financial, or business information.
+Data leakage occurs when sensitive information is accidentally exposed or intentionally stolen from a system.
+It can potentially lead to unauthorized access and misuse of personal, financial, or business information.
 It can happen through various means, such as security breaches, software vulnerabilities, or during data transfer between different systems.

 Hackers perform data leakage attacks by exploiting weak security systems, phishing, or installing spyware to siphon off sensitive information.
 Users can protect themselves by: